Raghav141481/Online_Banking_Management_System/README.md

-# RANS Bank — Online Banking Management System
+# RANS Bank — Online Banking Management System (UG Level)

 A full-featured, web-based banking management system built as a DBMS project.
 It supports multi-role access for Customers, Bank Staff, and Admins, with secure session-based authentication, loan management with EMI tracking, fund transfers, beneficiary management, and a built-in help & support ticketing system.